 Immunotherapy helps to prompt an immune response throughout the body.
 Sometimes the immune system can attack healthy cells as well as cancer cells, and certain side effects may be experienced.
 The most common side effects are fatigue, decreased appetite and skin rash.
 Lightening of the skin (vitiligo) can also occur, and may be permanent.
-More rare and serious side effects of immunotherapy include inflammation in the lung (pneumonitis) which can cause difficulty breathing, and frequent diarrhea (colitis).
-Immunotherapy can also affect the thyroid gland, so thyroid levels are typically monitored while on treatment.
+More rare and serious side effects of immunotherapy include inflammation in the lung (pneumonitis) which can cause difficulty breathing, or frequent diarrhea (colitis).